jkowalko/AI-Interview-Prep-Assistant-using-LangChain-RAG/README.md

 - FAISS vector search
 - Context-grounded answers with source attribution
 - Clean, production-style code structure
-- Gradio for PROMPTING, ask your questions in an easy to use UI !
+- Gradio for PROMPTING, ask your questions in an easy to use UI experience !

 **How it works:**
 1. Load documents from `/data`
   a.
-Upload your Resume ONLY to your /data directory.
+Upload a Resume ONLY to your /data directory.
 You will be prompted in the notebook to enter URLs for both Job Description + Company Notes which will automatically upload the required files into the /data directory
 2. Using an OPENAI_API_KEY OR your choice of Chat flavor
 4. Split → embed → store in FAISS
 5. Retrieve relevant chunks
 6. LLM answers using **only** the retrieved context (no hallucinations)
-7. Gradio UI input your Prompts OR interact within your notebook.
+7. Gradio UI to input your prompts OR you can interact directly within your notebook.